HVAC, Business Tips

 Alleged or actual negligence

 Professional liability policies limit coverage to company owners and employees, so they don’t cover work performed by subcontractors.
 They also don’t cover non-financial losses or losses caused by intentional or dishonest acts, such as purposely using sub-par materials.

-Errors & omissions insurance pays for any damages related to your work or the job site after your HVAC company finishes the work and which results from your negligence, errors, or omissions.
+Errors and omissions insurance pays for any damages related to your work or the job site after your HVAC company finishes the work and which results from your negligence, errors, or omissions.
 It does not cover work that’s in progress or damages already covered under your general liability policy.

-If found liable for mistakes that cause damage after a job’s completed, an errors & omissions insurance policy covers the cost to repair or redo the faulty work, as well as any legal defense against those claims.
+If found liable for mistakes that cause damage after a job’s completed, an errors and omissions insurance policy covers the cost to repair or redo the faulty work, as well as any legal defense against those claims.

 E&O policies used to primarily serve larger general contractors or big businesses; however, with consumers demanding more than ever from home service companies and a rise in civil lawsuits, insurance providers started introducing more affordable E&O policies to protect home service contractors.

 If a civil suit judgment or liability incident exceeds your HVAC liability insurance limits, an umbrella liability insurance policy gives you assurance your HVAC company can cover the additional costs.

 Umbrella liability insurance policy essentially serves as a backup policy that provides extra coverage and protection for your HVAC company.
 An umbrella liability policy typically provides extra coverage for general liability insurance, commercial auto liability insurance, and employers’ liability insurance, which often includes workers’ compensation.

 Keep in mind, umbrella liability policies do not cover claims related to commercial property insurance or professional liability insurance.